 - What the portfolio could look like in the future once it has reached its “Target Operating Model” (TOM)

 - What it costs to get there

 The process of building a financial model typically takes 2-3 months and requires external support (see Skills needed in the project team).

-Social Finance has developed a Financial modelling tool that you can download now and populate with basic information on your Parks portfolio.
-This will give an indication of what the portfolio could look like if you decided to transition to a Park’s Trust.
+Social Finance has developed a Financial modelling tool for those exploring the idea of a charitable Parks Trust.
+Download it from the link below and populate with basic information on your Parks portfolio to get an indication of what the portfolio could look like if you decided to transition to a Parks Trust.
 Before you start, read the accompanying User guide which provides detailed instructions on how to populate this tool and interpret the results.
 The User guide appendix provides more detail on how the results have been calculated.